Remembering Steve Cropper / Playwright Tom Stoppard

 And that's about all he had.

 We just sat down and I just kind of learned the changes that he was kind of running over.

 And I finished the lyrics.
 And if you listen to songs that I collaborated with with Otis, most of the lyrics are about him.
-Well, he never really

-He might say the big O in a song or something like that, but Otis didn't really write about himself, but I did.
+he might say the big O in a song or something like that, but Otis didn't really write about himself, but I did.
 Songs like Mr.

-Dock of the Bay is exactly that.
+And Dock of the Bay is exactly that.
 I left my home in Georgia, headed for the Frisco Bay.

 It was all about him going out to San Francisco to perform.

 And that's kind of the way I wrote with Otis.
 I wrote The Bridge and stuff like that.